kchapelier/cellular-automata/README.md

 ## Features

-- Doesn't have any dependency to the DOM (no canvas element).
+- Doesn't have any dependency to the DOM.
 - Can easily apply different successive rules.
-- Can be used in any dimension (1D, 2D, 3D ad more).
+- Can be used in any dimension (1D, 2D, 3D and more).
 - Allow the cellular automata rules to be passed as a string in one of several common CA rule format, see [cellular-automata-rule-parser]().

 ## Usage